j-mcgregor/the-smokery-shed/content/services/2020-04-07-corporate.md

   food, suited to any occasion.
 We can deliver, set up and collect - meaning you can concentrate on your business needs.

-menu: Corporate - Summer 19/20
+menu: Corporate - Summer 20202
 meta:
   title: Corporate
   description: corporate
 date: 2020-04-07T22:43:15.555Z
 status: Published
-template: Service
-title: Corporate
 categories: []
 ---
 `Pre-packed platters not cut the mustard?`